trendelkamp/YourGolfCoach/README.md

    - Update `presskit_download_link` if you host a press kit ZIP either locally under `assets/` or on another service.

 2. **Screenshots or video**
    - Current screenshots live as `assets/screenshot/screenshot-01.png` … `screenshot-04.png`.
-Replace them with updated PNGs sized 1242×2688, 1125×2436, or 828×1792 (the last alphabetical file is what shows on the homepage).
+Replace them with updated PNGs sized 1242×2688, 1125×2436, or 828×1792; set `primary_screenshot` in `_config.yml` (currently `screenshot-01.png`) to control which one appears in the device mockup.
    - For video previews, drop appropriately encoded `.mp4/.mov` (Safari) and `.webm/.ogg` (Chrome/Firefox) files into `assets/videos/`.

 3. **Legal documents**